PriyanshK09/Advance-Web-Development-CSE222/README.md

 - **[Parse.js](Parse.js)** - The JSON.parse() method parses a JSON string, constructing the JavaScript value or object described by the string.
 - **[EventEmitter.js](EventEmitter.js)** - The EventEmitter is a module that facilitates communication/subscription between objects in Node.js.
 - **[RemoveEventListener.js](RemoveEventListener.js)** - The removeListener() method removes a listener from the listener array for the specified event.
+- **[RemoveAllListeners.js](RemoveAllListeners.js)** - The removeAllListeners() method removes all listeners, or those of the specified event, from the listener array for the specified event.

 ---